selan-ufrn/projeto_barchart/README.md

 + _time_stamp_:  the time stamp the data was captured on.
 In the `cities.dat` this is the year the data was captured in.
 + _label_: the data label.
 In the `cities.dat`this is the name of the city.
 + _other_related_info_: this is any other information related to the data item _that it is not going to be used in the visualization_.
-In the `cities.dat` this is the country the city belong to.
+In the `cities.dat` this is the country the city belongs to.
 + _value_: the value of the data item to be represented by a single bar in a chart.
 In the `cities.dat`this is the population of the city in thousands.
-+ _category_: a category the data item belong to.
++ _category_: a category the data item belongs to.
 This field may be used as a color mapping for individual bars.
 In the `cities.dat` this is the continent the city belongs to.

 # Interface